Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Equilibrium Concepts and Sufficient Assumptions

 As above, the prior and posterior distributions in the latter expression of this definition (after the ``iff'') are distributions for the signal of a peer whose signal is independent (conditioned on the ground truth) from the agent's own signal.

-\textbf{Strictly Correlated.} See Kong \cite{Kong2020} or Schoenebeck and Yu \cite{Schoenebeck2021}.
+\textbf{Strictly Correlated }\cite{Kong2020}, \cite{Schoenebeck2021}.
 A pair of agents $(a_1, a_2)$ have \textit{strictly correlated} signals (represented by random variables $S_1$ and $S_2$, respectively) if the determinant of the agents' joint probability distribution of signals (written as a matrix \textbf{P} with entries $\textbf{P}_{ij} = \Pr[S_1 = s_i, S_2 =s_j]$ for each pair of possible signals $(s_i, s_j)$) is non-zero.
-The \textit{strictly correlated} assumption on the joint prior distribution of signals that is sufficient to guarantee the full theoretical power of the DMI mechanism is that each agent has at least one \textit{informative peer}---a peer with whom the agent forms a pair with \textit{strictly correlated} signals.
+The \textit{strictly correlated} assumption for the DMI mechanism is that each agent has at least one \textit{informative peer}---a peer with whom the agent forms a pair with \textit{strictly correlated} signals.

-\textbf{Stochastically Relevant.} See Schoenebeck and Yu \cite{Schoenebeck2021}.
+\textbf{Stochastically Relevant} \cite{Schoenebeck2021}.
 The joint prior distribution of signals is \textit{stochastically relevant} if each agent's posterior distribution given their own signal $s$ is unique for each possible signal.
 That is,

 where $\Pr[S | \cdot]$ denotes the entire distribution over the possible signals of a peer whose signal is independent (conditioned on the ground truth) from the agent's own signal.
 This is in contrast to the expression $\Pr[s|\cdot]$, used above, which denotes the specific probability $\Pr[S=s|\cdot]$ for a possible signal $s$ under that distribution.